stephencoe/docker-json-server/README.md

 # docker-json-server

+## Updated to use alpine linux. image size is now 42.56 MB opposed to 651.7 MB

 [JSON Server](https://github.com/typicode/json-server) provides REST API mocking based on plain JSON.
 This is a [docker](https://www.docker.io) image that eases setup.